First Nations

 A history of First Nations excellence

-Their legacy to this place, to Victoria, to Australia and the world cannot be overlooked.
-M&OP is committed to continuing to acknowledge and respect the deep cultural connection First Nations people have to this site and ensure their stories, culture and knowledge are shared (respectfully) with the millions of visitors to the precinct every year.
+M&OP is committed to continuing to acknowledge and respect the deep cultural connection First Nations people have to this site and ensure their stories, culture and knowledge are shared with the millions of guests that visit every year.

 William Barak